History of Iceland

 As Iceland's population grew, so did the need for organisation at a national level.
 Thus, in 930, the Alþingi (Althing), or Icelandic Parliament, was established, making it one of the world's oldest existing parliaments.
 The Althing convened each summer in Thingvellir National Park, where representative chieftains, or Goðar, amended laws, settled disputes and appointed juries.

-The parliament ran Iceland successfully for a number of years until they were faced with a complicated dilemma: should Iceland be pagan, the religion of most of the Norse-god worshipping settlers... or Christian, under pressure from Europe?
-Around the year 1000, under threat of a civil war between the two religious groups, a chieftain was appointed to decide the future of the country.
+The parliament ran Iceland successfully for a number of years until they were faced with a complicated dilemma: should Iceland be pagan, the religion of most of the Norse-god worshipping settlers or Christian, under pressure from Europe?
+Around the year 1000, under the threat of a civil war between the two religious groups, a chieftain was appointed to decide the future of the country.
 He decided that Iceland should convert to Christianity as a whole, but that pagans would be allowed to worship privately.

 Crisis & colonisation

 The 11th and 12th centuries saw the diminishing control of the centralised parliament and different clans fighting for power instead, leading to a period known as the Sturlung Era in the first half of the 13th century, named after the most powerful Icelandic family at the time.
-During those years, confrontations between private militias and looting of farms and villages were constant: Iceland was in complete chaos.
+During those years, confrontations between private militias and the looting of farms and villages were constant: Iceland was in complete chaos.

 Faced with the island in crisis, King Haakon of Norway saw an opportunity to take over the country, and in 1281 Iceland was absorbed into his kingdom.
 This political crisis was compounded by the eruption of the Hekla Volcano in 1104, which destroyed cattle and crops, and thus the country's economy.
 What's more, at the end of the 13th century the Black Death spread throughout Iceland and killed half the population.